Off-the-grid learning of mixtures from a continuous dictionary: Introduction

 In order to recover the sparse vector $\beta^{\star}$ as well as the associated parameters $\vartheta^\star_{S^{\star}}$ (up to a permutation), we solve the following regularized optimization problem with a real tuning parameter $\kappa>0$:

-where the set $\Theta_T$ on which the optimization of the non-linear parameters is performed is required to be a compact interval.
+where the smooth function $\Phi_T$ is defined on the set $\Theta^K_T$, with $\Theta_T$ a compact interval.
 Therefore the existence of at least a solution is guaranteed.
 The functional that we minimize in this problem is composed of a data fidelity term and a penalty term.
 The penalty is expressed with a $\ell_1$-norm on the vector $\beta=(\beta_1, \ldots, \beta_K)$, \emph{i.e} the sum of the absolute values of its coordinates: $\norm{\beta}_{\ell_1}=\sum_{i=1}^K |\beta_i|$.
 This penalization is similar to that of the Lasso problem (also referred to as Basis pursuit) introduced in \cite{tibshirani1996regression} and extensively studied since then (see \cite{buhlmann2011statistics} for a comprehensive survey).
 The optimization of the non-linear parameters is not performed on the whole set of parameters $\Theta$ but rather on a compact subset $\Theta_T$ indexed by the parameter $T$.
 Indeed, it may be necessary to restrict the set of parameters, \emph{e.g.} in a finite mixture model where we consider a location parameter we can only recover those parameters within the support of the observations.

 In the more general Beurling Lasso (BLasso) framework, one can rewrite the problem~\eqref{eq:generalized_lasso} in a measure setting.
-The actual solution $\big(\hat \beta=(\hat \beta_1, \ldots, \hat \beta_K), \hat \vartheta=(\hat \theta_1, \ldots, \hat \theta_K)\big)$ of~\eqref{eq:generalized_lasso} is then seen as the atomic measure $\hat \mu=\sum_{i=1}^K \hat \beta_i \,\delta _{\hat \theta _i}$, where the amplitudes and the locations of the Dirac masses correspond respectively to the linear coefficients in the mixture and the parameters of the features.
+The actual solution $\big(\hat \beta=(\hat \beta_1, \ldots, \hat \beta_K), \hat \vartheta=(\hat \theta_1, \ldots, \hat \theta_K)\big)$ of~\eqref{eq:generalized_lasso} is then seen as the atomic measure $\hat \mu=\sum_{k=1}^K \hat \beta_k \,\delta _{\hat \theta_k}$, where the amplitudes and the locations of the Dirac masses correspond respectively to the linear coefficients in the mixture and the parameters of the features.
 The measure $\hat \mu$ is also a solution of the BLasso problem when the latter admits atomic solutions composed of less than $K$ atoms.
-This is in particular the case in the model presented in Section~\ref{sec:exple-discrete} where $H_T=\R^T$ and $K\geq T$ according to~\cite{boyer2019representer}.
-However, to our knowledge, there are no such results when $H_T$ is a general Hilbert space.
+This is in particular the case in the discrete-time model, with $T$ design points, presented in Section~\ref{sec:exple-lambda} where $K\geq T$ according to~\cite{boyer2019representer}.
+However, to the best of our knowledge, there are no such results when $H_T$ is a general Hilbert space.